singularityhub/singularity-hpc/paper/paper.md

 ```

 And then telling the environment modules software to use the shpc modules directory,
 which defaults to the "modules" directory in the repository.
-A cluster administrator would have modules loaded automatically via a start script or bash profile, so the researcher typcically does
-not need to execute any extra commands.
-However, with this command, that same researcher is empowered to add their own custom intallation directory of modules that might not be
-available from their system administrators.

 ```bash
 $ module use ./modules
 ```

+A cluster administrator would have modules loaded automatically via a start script or bash profile, so the researcher typcically does not need to execute this extra command.
+However, with this command, that same researcher is empowered to add their own custom installation directory of modules that might not be available from their system administrators.

 The container can then be loaded, and is then available as an exposed set of
 shell aliases that look like simple executable commands: